Chang says his new Netflix show honors Bourdain

 The first four episodes of “Breakfast, Lunch & Dinner’’ pair Chang with celebrities as they explore a city — Chrissy Teigen in Marrakesh, Kate McKinnon in Phnom Penh, Seth Rogen in Vancouver and Lena Waithe in Los Angeles.

 It’s with the history-making Waithe — the first black woman to win an Emmy for comedy screenwriting — where things get most interesting.
-They chat in a no-frills, suburban Los Angeles diner as the conversation turns to their respective lack of representation in mainstream America.
+Their conversation in a no-frills, suburban Los Angeles diner turns to lack of representation of minority groups in mainstream America.
 Waithe is gay.
 Chang’s parents immigrated from Korea in the ‘60s.

 Representation is an important subject for Chang.
 In September, he told a Washington Post interviewer that the ethnic food aisles in grocery stores are “the last bastion of racism’’ in retail America.